MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr-content.md

   - *CCDLocations* value = **type=smb,connectionString=\\northeustg1\profiles;type=smb,connectionString=\\westeustg1\profiles**

 > [!NOTE]
 > If you previously downloaded the **FSLogix Templates**, you can accomplish the same configurations through the Active Directory Group Policy Management Console.
-For more details on how to set up the Group Policy Object for FSLogix refer to this guide [Use FSLogix Group Policy Template Files](https://docs.microsoft.com/en-us/fslogix/use-group-policy-templates-ht)
+For more details on how to set up the Group Policy Object for FSLogix, refer to the guide, [Use FSLogix Group Policy Template Files](/fslogix/use-group-policy-templates-ht).

     :::image type="content" source="images/fslogix-cloud-cache-registry-keys-hires.png" alt-text="Screenshot that shows the Cloud Cache registry keys." lightbox="images/fslogix-cloud-cache-registry-keys-hires.png":::